france-connect/sources/back/libs/csmr-fraud-client/README.md

 ## Description

 Provides a service handling the communication with the csmr-fraud.
-The csmr-fraud is responsible for processing fraud case filled on the user dashboard.
+The csmr-fraud is responsible for fetching fraud tracks and processing fraud cases filed on the user dashboard.

 ## Configuration

-This library requires the access to RabbitMQ to communicate with the fraud consumer, therefore the fraud broker configuration is needed.
+This library requires access to RabbitMQ to communicate with the fraud consumer, therefore the fraud broker configuration is needed.

-config example in instance:
+Config example in `instance`:

 ```typescript
 import { ConfigParser } from '@fc/config';